manglabs/manzoid-blog/source/tech-questions/what-is-http.md

 2. The client sends the HTTP request over that connection and starts waiting for the response
 3. The client processes the request and sends it.
 4. Conclude the session (?)
-	a.
-In HTTP/1.0, the TCP connection is always now closed by the server.
+	* In HTTP/1.0, the TCP connection is always now closed by the server.
-	b.
-In HTTP/1.1, persistent connections are enabled by default, so the server waits for a possible follow-on request from the client.
+	* In HTTP/1.1, persistent connections are enabled by default, so the server waits for a possible follow-on request from the client.
 After some pre-configured number of seconds has passed without a subsequent request, the server times out and closes the TCP connection.

 #### Things to note